Why I'm Watching Tesla, AI Stocks — and the Bigger Race Reshaping Our Future

 • Elon Musk — the business logic behind the controversy

-• A Canadian investor's take on accessing these trends through TFSA and RRSP
+• A Canadian investor's perspective on accessing these trends through TFSA and RRSP

 • Weekly market observations, written for long-term thinkers